spontit/spontit-api-python-wrapper/README.md

-# SPONTIT
+# SPONTIT :vibration_mode:
 ## Send push notifications without your own app. :punch:
 Traditionally, only applications on the iOS platform can send push notifications.
-Using the Spontit API and Spontit app/webapp, you can send your own push notifications programmatically to Android, iOS, and Desktop devices (without touching Swift, Objective-C, Java, XCode, Android Studio, the App Store approval process...).
+Using the Spontit API and Spontit app/webapp, you can send your own push notifications programmatically to Android, iOS, and Desktop devices.
+You can send your own in less than 5 minutes. :sunglasses: :trophy: (Without touching Swift, Objective-C, Java, XCode, Android Studio, the App Store approval process... :dizzy_face:).

-## TL;DR
+## TL;DR :running:

 1) Sign up at <a href="https://www.spontit.com" target="_blank">spontit.com</a> (you might need to click "Take me to the Desktop version.").
 Note down your username.
 It should be displayed in the top right.
 2) Get a secret key at <a href="https://www.spontit.com/secret_keys" target="_blank">spontit.com/secret_keys<a>.